Ricciardo left with "internal rage" after Monza F1 qualifying - NewsBreak

 Ricciardo left with "internal rage" after Monza F1 qualifying

 The Australian driver, who was fourth in Spa’s wet qualifying session, was frustrated to be shuffled back to fifth as the final Monza Q3 runs concluded.
-His team-mate Lando Norris ended up finishing 0.006 seconds ahead to claim fourth, with Max Verstappen 0.029s in front and set to start third on the grid for Saturday’s Italian Grand Prix sprint race behind polesitter Valtteri Bottas and his Mercedes team-mate Lewis Hamilton.www.autosport.com
+His teammate Lando Norris ended up finishing 0.006s ahead to claim fourth, with Max Verstappen 0.029s in front and set to start third on the grid for Saturday’s Italian Grand Prix sprint race behind polesitter Valtteri Bottas and his Mercedes teammate Lewis Hamilton.www.motorsport.com

 Comments / 0